Get Up (Shinedown song)

 "Get Up" is a song by American rock band Shinedown.
-It was the second single off of their sixth studio album Attention Attention.
+It was the second song off of their sixth studio album Attention Attention.
 The song's accompanying music video was released on August 8, 2018.
 In November 2018, the song gave Shinedown their eleventh song to reach the top ten on the Billboard Rock Airplay chart and broke the Foo Fighters previous record with ten songs.
 The following month, "Get Up" reached number one on the US Billboard Mainstream Rock Songs chart in December 2018 where it remained for two consecutive weeks.
 The song's number one peak gave Shinedown their 13th Mainstream Rock number one, and tied them for second place with Van Halen for the most number ones on the chart.
 It was also the band's first single to chart on the Adult Top 40 chart since 2010's "If You Only Knew".

 Release

 The following year, a music video showing live footage of the band performing "Get Up" was uploaded in February 2019.
 The footage included in the live version was recorded during Shinedown's 2018 Attention Attention tour.
-A piano rendition of "Get Up" came out on May 3, 2019 with an accompanying music video later that month on May 15.
-On May 31, 2019 the “Get Up” EP was released, which features the regular and piano versions, as well as a new acoustic version of the song.
+A piano rendition of "Get Up" came out on May 3, 2019, with an accompanying music video later that month on May 15.
+On May 31, 2019, the “Get Up” EP was released, which features the regular and piano versions, as well as a new acoustic version of the song.